theNewDynamic/oregonsadventurecoast.com/content/blog/what-to-pack-for-a-winter-getaway-on-oregon-s-adventure-coast.md

 accordion_sections: []
 warning: false
 warning_copy: ''
-draft: true

 ---
 _Heading to the Oregon’s Adventure Coast: Coos Bay, North Bend, Charleston this Winter?
 Here’s a List of Travel Essentials You’ll Want to Pack._

 If you’re thinking about a [winter getaway](https://www.oregonsadventurecoast.com/blog/ten-things-to-do-this-winter-on-oregon-s-adventure-coast/) on[ Oregon’s Adventure Coast: Coos Bay, North Bend, Charleston](https://www.oregonsadventurecoast.com/adventures/), you’re not alone.
-Winter is a beautiful season to travel to the Oregon Coast, so much so that we’re offering visitors [15% off lodging at participating properties](https://www.oregonsadventurecoast.com/storm15/) from January 1st, 2022 through February 28, 2022!
+Winter is a beautiful season to travel to the Oregon Coast, so much s**o that we’re offering visitors** [**15% off lodging at participating properties**](https://www.oregonsadventurecoast.com/storm15/) **from January 1st, 2022 through February 28, 2022**!

 [Travel Oregon’s Emily Forsha](http://traveloregon.com/author/eforsha/) says winter is her favorite season on the Oregon Coast.
 “You might find yourself cozying up by a fireplace, watching angry waves crash during a spectacular storm; or you may find yourself on an uncrowded beach on a clear, sunny day that ends with a sunset over a beach bonfire,” she writes in her post,[ _The Oregon Coast, A Winter Odyssey_](http://traveloregon.com/trip-ideas/oregon-stories/the-oregon-coast-a-winter-odyssey/%20).